inasafe/inasafe-doc/docs/source/user-docs/application-help/openstreetmap_downloader.rst

   retrieved.
   For fine-grained control, you can set the bounding box manually in the area provided at the bottom of the dialog.
-* Check the output directory is correct.
+* Check that the output directory is correct.
   Note that the saved datasets will be called :file:`buildings.shp` and :file:`roads.shp` (and their associated files).
 * By default simple file names will be used (e.g. :file:`roads.shp`,